 Professor Fullmer, a partner at Baker Hostetler, focuses his practice on electrical, mechanical and computer science litigation.
 In addition to acquiring, enforcing and licensing patents, Professor Fullmer also has experience as an engineer and project manager for the Allis-Chalmers Company and has worked in research and development, focusing on mathematical modeling and computational fluid dynamics.

 Steven J. Rocci, Distinguished Practice Professor of Intellectual Property

 J.D., Temple University James E. Beasley School of Law

 B.S., Drexel University, Electrical Engineering

-Professor Rocci is managing partner at Woodcock Washburn, LLP where he focuses on patent litigation, counseling and procurement, with particular emphasis on electronics, computer science, telecommunications and Internet technologies.
+Professor Rocci is a partner at Baker Hostetler where he focuses on electrical, mechanical and computer science litigation.
 He served as an adjunct professor of patent law at Temple University School of Law from 1989 until 2003.
 He has been named in Chambers USA Guide to America's Leading Business Lawyers, Best Lawyers in America and the Pennsylvania Super Lawyers Guide.

 Jennifer Lynn Sheridan

 J.D., Columbia Law School